Mbodin/murder-generator/CONTRIBUTING.md

 # Playing with the Generated Scenarios

 In addition to just using the program, why not actually using the generated scenarios?
+These scenarios are indeed meant to be played!
 If you have any feedback, do not hesitate to [contact me](https://github.com/Mbodin).
-I can’t promise a quick answer, but feedbacks are greatly appreciated!
+I can’t promise a quick answer, but feedbacks are always greatly appreciated!
 If you have comments about a specific generated scenario, please include the JSON file (also, optionally, photos!), as it really helps me to understand how I can improve the program.

 Here are the things that I would be interested to know if you use the generated scenario for an actual play:
 * How did you use the program?
-Did you generated a lot of scenarios and picked the one you preferred?
-Or did you just generated it on the go?
+Did you generate a lot of scenarios and picked the one you preferred?
+Or did you just generated one on the go?
-* Did you had to rewrite parts of the generated scenario to be playable or interesting?
+* Did you have to rewrite parts of the generated scenario to be playable or interesting?
 * Which extracted format was the most useful for you?
 Or did you just printed the final webpage?

 Also, I would be very glad if you were to use this program in a different context than traditional role-playing game.
-In particular, if you used it for education purposes (for instance in a language course, or in a theater context), I would be very interested in knowing whether I could improve the program for your particular use case.
+In particular, if you used it for education purposes (for instance in a language or theater course), I would be very interested in knowing whether I could improve the program for your particular use case.

 # Writing Scenario Elements